 - WaSH public policy and entrepreneurship.

-Global WaSH will position NC State as a leader in conducting critical research and teaching in water and sanitation issues.
-The research and teaching will be anchored on community-based projects located in developing countries.
-The scholarship will reflect the complexities of resource constraints, human aspirations and culture in developing countries.
-Several factors combine to make Global WaSH a promising and rich area of teaching, research and service excellence for NC State:
+The Global WaSH cluster brings critical research and teaching in water and sanitation issues.
+Our research and teaching will be anchored on community-based projects located domestically and abroad.
+Scholarship from the cluster reflects the complexities of resource constraints, human aspirations, and culture in developing countries.

 Global WaSH is an area that directly impacts the public health, quality of life, economics, and human rights of people in under-resourced regions.